 Meditation and hypnosis are practices that people all over the world perform on a daily basis.
 They help the mind and body relax, reduce the amount of cortisol, and encourage endorphins.

 HypnoBirthing works by incorporating meditation and self-hypnosis techniques into the birthing parent’s skill-set, so she is able to change her mental and physical state during labor and childbirth.
+Practicing these skills can be an important part of mentally preparing for labor.

 When labor begins, our bodies may go into a fight or flight mode, due to the physical and psychological stress we suddenly experience.
 There may be discomfort, pain, and anxiety.
 As the body becomes tense, it may cause a delay in progress and also make the sensations feel more intense.